 A NetID is: BannerID@student.commnet.edu (ex.
-87654321@student.commnet.edu) Password for returning students: The 8-character password you currently use

-Password for new students: The initial password for all new NetIDs will be based on a combination of personal information (birth date and social security number).
+87654321@student.commnet.edu) Password for returning students: The 8-character password you currently use Password for new students: The initial password for all new NetIDs will be based on a combination of personal information (birth date and social security number).
 Specifically, the following three items will make up the initial password:

-- 1st three characters of birth month (with first letter capitalized) - Ampersand character & - Last 4 digits of Social Security Number So, for a user with a birth date on 10/24/79 and social security number of 123-45-6789, the initial password would be: Oct&6789.
+- Ist three characters of birth month (with first letter capitalized) - Ampersand character & - So, for a user with a birth date on 10/24/79 and social security number of 123-45-6789, the initial password would be: Oct&6789.
 NOTE: You will be forced to change your password the first time you logon and select a security question.